jasenscode/Calculator/README.md

 At a later stage I implemented end to end testing using Cypress.
 This was the first time covering this concept and using this testing tool but I found it really useful.
 Off the back of it, I implemented two fixes:

-* Firstly, when an operator button had been pressed, if the user wanted to select a new one they would need to clear the calculator and reinput the whole equation again.
-I rectified this by adding a condition to check if the operator variable already had a value each time an operator button was clicked and replace it if so.
+* Firstly, when an operator button had been pressed, if the user wanted to select a new one before inputting a second number, they would need to clear the calculator and reinput the whole equation again.
+I rectified this by adding a condition to check if the operator variable already had a value each time an operator button was clicked and replace it if true.

 * Secondly, if the equals button was pressed without the user having input a second number, it would display 'NaN' on the calculator display output meaning the user would need to clear everything.
 This now throws a console error advising that a number needs to be selected meaning that the equals function will not calculate anything until the user does so.